hend07/NDI-AI-Assistant/README.md

 Validated Event
 ```

-The current implementation focuses on **event ingestion, validation, normalization, and persistent vector storage** rather than implementing a full Medallion Architecture.

-This distinction reflects the actual implementation of the capstone and avoids representing directory creation or temporary processing as a production data-lake architecture.

 ---

 # 2. Real-Time Data Ingestion Pipeline

 The platform implements an asynchronous event-processing pipeline using **`asyncio.Queue`**.

-The pipeline simulates a real-time ingestion environment in which governance and risk events can be received and processed asynchronously.
+The pipeline simulates a real-time ingestion environment in which governance and risk events can be received, validated, and processed asynchronously, and now **feeds directly into the same vector knowledge base used for RAG retrieval** rather than running as an isolated demo.

 The current processing flow includes: